-Guide to choosing the niche for your blog
+Guide to choosing the niche of your blog

 1. Audience revenue potential.